jeffbr13/benjeffrey.com/post/pandoc-css-syntax-highlighting.md

 > syntax descriptions (http://kate-editor.org/), so any syntax supported
 > by Kate can be added. <cite>[`highlighting-kate` package description][hk]</cite>

-It turns out that the syntax tokens are based on definitions provided by the KDE text editor, [Kate][].
-According to the `highlighting-kate` [HTML formatter documentation][hk-html], the classes used to mark-up syntax map to the code syntax tokens in the following way:
+So it turns out that the syntax tokens are based on definitions provided by the KDE text editor, [Kate][]!
+According to `highlighting-kate`'s [HTML formatter documentation][hk-html], the classes used to mark-up syntax map to the code syntax tokens as tabulated below:

 span class          code token
 ---------------     -----------------------